Phase structure of below-threshold harmonics in aligned molecules: a few-level model system

-While most studies apply semi-classical analyses to model BTH \cite{Xiong_2017}, these approaches obscure the role of discrete electronic transitions for polarization properties of the emitted harmonics.
-To isolate and understand these contributions, we turn to few-level model systems where specific transitions, dipole orientations, and resonances can be precisely controlled.
+The mechanisms underlying below-threshold harmonics (BTH) in high-harmonic generation (HHG) from molecules driven by short, intense laser pulses differ fundamentally from the mechanisms responsible for the generation of higher-order above-threshold harmonics.
+In the gas phase, the latter typically involves a single active electron undergoing tunnel ionization to the continuum, followed by quasi-free propagation and recombination with the parent ion \cite{Kulander1993, corkum_plasma_1993}.
+In contrast, below-threshold, non-perturbative harmonics may have substantial contributions produced by bound electrons that propagate under the force of the laser field along different electronic excited states.
+The time-dependent populations of the electronic states in the molecule and the related time-dependent dipole leads to the emission of harmonic radiation with photon energies below the ionization energy.
+Compared to above-threshold harmonic orders, the features of the BTH in molecules are much more target sensitive, as they are strongly influenced by the energy levels and the dipole transition matrix elements of the molecules.
+Its sensitivity makes BTH a valuable tool for high-harmonic spectroscopy \cite{Soifer_2010, Dong_15, Xiong_2017, Peng_20, long2023below} of molecules while their potential for VUV frequency comb generation \cite{yost2009vacuum, Zhu_2021, Xiong_2017} has further expanded their relevance.
+As a result, interest on BTH has grown significantly in recent years.
+The potential for spectroscopic insight comes to the price of complex analysis to unravel the multiple contributions \cite{Xiong_2017}.\\ While most studies apply semi-classical analyses to model BTH \cite{Xiong_2017, hostetter2010semiclassical}, which work well for very strong fields ($I_0\approx10^{14}$~W/cm$^2$), these models are inaccurate for smaller intensities and obscure the role of discrete electronic transitions and their transition directions for the polarization properties of the emitted harmonics.
+On the other hand, a two-level model system (TLS) has been shown to reproduce features of the molecular harmonic response of H$_2^+$ in the long-wavelength regime for more moderate fields \cite{zuo1993harmonic}.
+As we are interested in the contribution of the bound-bound electronic transitions to the BTH, we turn to few-level model systems where specific transitions, dipole orientations, and resonances can be precisely controlled.
 Such simplified models offer a framework to investigate the mechanisms responsible for the complex polarizations of BTH from aligned molecules.
-Despite the simplicity of few-level models, they cannot be solved analytically beyond certain edge cases like the rotating-wave approximation or approximate treatments using Floquet-Green formalisms \cite{martinez2005high} although such approaches have also revealed nontrivial harmonic phase behavior.
+Despite the simplicity of few-level models, they cannot be solved analytically beyond certain edge cases, like the rotating-wave approximation or approximate treatments using Floquet-Green formalisms \cite{martinez2005high}.
+However, even analytic approaches have revealed highly nontrivial harmonic phase behavior.
 For example, emitted plateau harmonics exhibit abrupt $\pi$ phase jumps at specific Rabi frequencies \cite{gauthey1997phase}.
 These investigations were carried out in a parameter regime with extremely high field strengths where most population transfers between the adiabatic states occur at very distinct times.
-In such cases analogies to the three-step model can be drawn \cite{faria_two_level_2002}.
-To relate the TLS to BTH in molecular systems, we will investigate the dependence of the harmonic phase in a TLS at more moderate field-strengths and from there construct the most simple system that can create a very anisotropic response to differently oriented linearly polarized laser fields.
-That is, by combining two decoupled two level systems, we can create a HHG target that will have a 'counter-rotating' polarization dependence and can emit harmonics that are linearly polarized and orthogonal to the driving polarization. \\
+In such cases analogies to the three-step model can be drawn \cite{faria_two_level_2002}.\\ To make the emission from a TLS similar to the contribution of a bound-bound transition to the BTH in a molecule, we will investigate the dependence of the harmonic phase in a TLS at more moderate field-strengths and long wavelengths.
+Building on this approach, we present a model composed of two uncoupled TLS with orthogonal transition dipoles, to investigate how the phase properties of TLS manifest in the harmonic response of molecules with two distinct axes. \\